SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

 :newTerm:`Patterns` express the structure of values, rather than the values themselves.
-A pattern can describe values that follow a particular rule, like "all numbers within the range ``1`` to ``10``",
+A pattern can describe any values that follow a particular rule, like "all numbers within the range ``1`` to ``10``",
 "all tuples whose first value is ``true``, or
-"all values of type `String`".
+"all values of type ``String``".
-In Swift, patterns can be used to represent single values, tuples, and enumeration cases, as well as type-cast values, optionals, and arbitrary expressions.
+In Swift, patterns can be used to represent single values, tuples, and enumeration cases, as well as type-cast values, optionals, and certain expressions.
 By testing a value against a pattern rather than an individual value, an expression can be used to evaluate a variety of different values.
 This is known as :newTerm:`pattern matching`.